-There is a long history of immigration from Haiti to the Dominican Republic, as people traveled from the relatively poor Haiti to its relatively prosperous neighbor in search of employment in the agriculture and construction sectors.
+There is a long history of immigration from Haiti to the Dominican Republic, as people traveled from relatively poor Haiti to its relatively prosperous neighbor in search of employment in the agriculture and construction sectors.
 The rate of immigration increased enormously following the Haitian earthquake in 2010.
 There are now estimated to be around 2 million persons of Haitian origin living in the Dominican Republic, around 70 percent of whom have lived there for less than 10 years.
 The vast majority of these persons are undocumented, which creates considerable challenges for them to access education and healthcare services, or to find employment other than manual labor.
-Around two-thirds of Haitian immigrants are male, and three-quarters are aged between 18 and 39 years old.
-People of Haitian origin are concentrated in areas along the international border with Haiti, especially in Pedernales province, where there is a concentration of priority KBAs.
+Around two-thirds of Haitian origin are concentrated in areas along the international border with Haiti, especially in Pedernales province, where there is a concentration of priority KBAs.
 Haitian immigrants are subject to discrimination, and there are reports of targeted acts of violence against members of this group.
 Sub-grantees designing and implementing sub-projects in areas with Haitian immigrants will need to pay particular attention to the increased vulnerability of this group.
 A particular consideration is that undocumented migrants who do not own land and face uncertainty about their future may be less interested in participating in long-term, place-based conservation actions.